The Perfect Cat Day: What’s an Ideal Cat Schedule?

-If you could give your cat the schedule he or she wants, what would it be?
-What schedule would make a cat the happiest?
-In this article, we will try to answer that by helping you understand the way cats like to eat, sleep, play and live!
+If you could give your cat the schedule they want, what would it be?
+What schedule would make your cat the happiest?
+In this article, we will try to answer that question by helping you understand the way cats like to eat, sleep, play, and live!

 - Sleep – Cats LOVE to sleep.
-Cats sleep more than people but wake much more frequently.
-There are sleep requirement differ slightly from cat to cat, but generally cats like to sleep approximately 13 to 19 hours a day.
+Cats sleep more than people, but wake much more frequently.
+Sleep requirements differ slightly from cat to cat, but, generally, cats like to sleep approximately 13 to 19 hours a day.
 How much and when they sleep depends on the level of activity in their environment.
 A cat living as a pet in the home is likely to sleep more than a cat that is outdoors and has to work for their food.
-Some cats will sleep more due to of boredom.
+Some cats will sleep more due to boredom.

-- An Interesting Environment – Indoor only kitties need an interesting environment to stay mentally healthy and happy.
-An interesting environment includes windows that allow your cat to enjoy watching passersby or the sights and sounds of nature such as birds at a feeder.
-A window perch is often idea as they can watch what is going on outside!
-An opened screened window or door and/or a screened-in porch that allows cats look out and enjoy the sights, sounds, and smells of the outdoors is very stimulating to cats.
-Opening the screened door or window in the morning is a favorite time for cats to enjoy the sounds of the outdoors.
-Music or DVD’s for cats can also be stimulating to some cats.
+- An Interesting Environment – Indoor-only kitties need an interesting environment to stay mentally healthy and happy.
+An interesting environment includes windows that allow your cat to enjoy watching passersby or the sights and sounds of nature, such as birds at a feeder.
+A window perch is often ideal, as they can watch what is going on outside.
+An open, screened window or door and/or a screened-in porch can be very stimulating to cats as well.
+Opening the screened door or window in the morning is the perfect time for your cat to enjoy the sounds of the outdoors.
+Music or TV shows for cats can also be stimulating.
 For more tips, go to Selecting the Right Environmental Enrichment for Your Cat.

-- Water – Cats like to have free access to fresh clean water at all times.
-Make sure your cats bowl is fresh.
-Change the water daily and wash out the bowl.
+- Water – Cats like to have free access to fresh, clean water at all times.
+Change the water daily and be sure to wash out the bowl.

 - Food – Generally, cats like to eat several times a day.
 They are nibblers and will often eat several small meals.
-My favorite way to feed a cat that is an ideal body weight is to leave dry food down so they can nibble and offer small amounts of canned food twice daily so I can assess their appetite and behavior.
-Loss of appetite, or Anorexia in Cats, is one of the first symptoms of disease in many cats.
-For more information on feeding your cat read
+My favorite way to feed an ideal-weight cat is to leave dry food out, so they can casually nibble, and I also offer small amounts of canned food twice daily so I can assess their appetite and behavior.
+Loss of appetite, or Anorexia in Cats, is one of the first symptoms of disease in many felines.
+For more information on feeding your cat, read Feeding Your Cat.

-- A Good Clean Litterbox – Cats like opportunities to urinate and defecate in a clean box that feels good and safe.
+- A Good, Clean Litterbox – Cats like opportunities to urinate and defecate in a clean box that feels safe.
 There should be at least one litter box per cat plus one in every home.
 If you have two cats, you should have three litter boxes.
-Clear storage containers that are deep are an inexpensive favorite of cats.
+Clear storage containers that are deep are an inexpensive favorite for cats.
 Use a litter that your cat likes and clean the box often.
-If you use scoopable litter – scoop once or twice a day –depending on how many cats you have.
-Ideally when you scoop, there should be no more than 2 or 3 spots to scoop in the box.
+If you use scoopable litter, scoop once or twice a day depending on how many cats you have.
+Ideally, when you scoop, there should be no more than 2 or 3 spots to scoop in the box.
 If there is more than that, you are not scooping enough.
-For more tips – go to The Fine Art of Litter Box Care.
+For more tips, go to The Fine Art of Litter Box Care.

-- General Comfort – Cats like the comfort of a clean environment that is neither too hot nor too cold.
-Most cats are very happy indoors although some outdoor and indoor-outdoor cats also have a great life.
-Cats especially enjoy the comfort of the indoors during extreme heat or cold temperatures.
-If your cat is an outdoor cat, they should have access to warm shelter in the winter and shade in the summer with constant access to fresh clean water.
+- General Comfort – Cats like the comfort of a clean environment that isn’t too hot or too cold.
+Most cats are very happy indoors, although some outdoor and indoor-outdoor cats also have a great life.
+If your cat is an outdoor cat, they should have access to warm shelter in the winter and shade in the summer with constant access to fresh, clean water.
 Cats also love a soft comfy bed in a high location where they can watch their environment and feel safe.

 - Wake up and have a quick snack of canned food.
 Also, offer fresh dry food.
 Open the screened window or door and allow the outdoor sounds to stimulate your cat.

 - Spend about 10 minutes of quality time just talking and petting your cat.
-Notice anything unusual about his demeanor, attitude, hair coat, look of his eyes, etc.
+Look for anything unusual about their demeanor, attitude, hair coat, look of their eyes, etc.